snehalathaopsdev/devopstutorials/README.md

 # devopstutorials
 my first repo <br>
-this is the change to check commit
+this is the change to check commit(new)